ntalib/ntalib/README.md

 💡 Being a self-learner and researcher, I love tackling real-world problems by building solutions and driven for optimization

-💬 Ask me about how I encounter computers for the first time growing up in Asia!
-(It is funny)
+💬 Ask me about how I encounter computers for the first time growing up in Asia (It is funny)